tugkan35/tugkan35/README.md

 I focus on **frontend development and user interface design**, building responsive and user-friendly web interfaces using **HTML, CSS, JavaScript, jQuery, and Bootstrap**.

-I also have experience with **Node.js**, **Microsoft SQL Server, and MySQL**, working with backend technologies, structured data, and database-related tasks.
+I also have experience with **Node.js**, **Microsoft SQL Server, MySQL, WordPress, and cPanel**, working with backend technologies, databases, websites, and hosting environments.

 I use **AI tools** as part of my development workflow to research solutions, troubleshoot technical issues, improve my code, understand backend concepts, and learn new technologies more efficiently.